Definition of LIFO Reserve

 Example of LIFO Reserve

 A U.S. company’s accounting system uses FIFO, but the company wants its financial and income tax reporting to use LIFO due to the persistent increases in the cost of its inventory items.
-LIFO will result in the most recent higher costs being reported in the cost of goods sold resulting in less gross profit, less net income, less taxable income, and less income taxes than FIFO.
-LIFO also means that the older lower costs remain in inventory.
+LIFO will result in the company’s recent higher costs being included in the cost of goods sold.
+As a result, the company will report less gross profit, less net income, less taxable income, and less income taxes than the FIFO cost flow assumption.
+LIFO also results in the company’s older, lower costs remaining in inventory.

-With consistently increasing costs (and stable or increasing quantities of inventory items) the balance in the LIFO reserve account will be an ever-increasing credit balance that reduces the company’s FIFO inventory cost.
+With consistently increasing costs (and stable or increasing quantities of inventory items) the balance in the LIFO reserve account will be an ever-increasing credit balance that reduces the company’s general ledger inventory account balance under FIFO.